4as/ChatGPT-DeMod/README.md

 If you move your mouse close to it the button will reveal itself and become clickable.
 If you're on the mobile devices you can just tap somewhere close to it - the tappable area is significantly larger than just those few pixels initially visible.
 **If you do not see the button then the script IS NOT WORKING.** Do not assume the script is working if you don't see the indicator.
 ![Progress results](res/demod-shown.png)
 The button will read either "DeMod: Off" or "DeMod: On."
 Clicking it switches between the two modes.
 While DeMod is **On** the script will intercept conversation/moderation calls and modify each response so it won't contain any information about your message being flagged.

-**This means your messages are still being checked by the moderation.
-When you refresh the page you will see which ones were actually flagged.**
+**Remember, even though it might seem like your messages are no longer being moderated, they still are!
+Each and every message goes through OpenAI's moderation and there is no way to prevent that.**

 # Knows issues